 Following teaching and prayer, we are led to a moment of humble repentance and confession of sin.
-This confession statement is both personal and corporate, and concludes with the priest or bishop proclaiming absolution, God's forgiveness in Christ Jesus, so we may walk in confidence and spiritual freedom from guilt, shame, and condemnation.
+This confession statement is both personal and corporate, and concludes with the priest or bishop proclaiming absolution, God's forgiveness in Christ Jesus, so we may experience spiritual freedom from guilt, shame, and condemnation.